python/cpython/Doc/library/pdb.rst

 .. pdbcommand:: li | listi [first[, last]]

-   Similar to :pdbcmd:`list`, but also display instructions with source code
+   Similar to :pdbcmd:`list`, but also display bytecode instructions with the source code

    .. versionadded:: 3.12